-Dragan Todorovic has published nine books of fiction, non-fiction and poetry.
+Dragan Todorovic has published ten books of fiction, non-fiction and poetry.

 Dragan was born in Kragujevac, Yugoslavia, a booming industrial city which was once the capital of independent Serbia.
 He started publishing poetry and short stories at 17 and started living off his writing at 21.

 He studied law and journalism.
 Between 1977 and 1995 Dragan published extensively in most of the leading magazines in Yugoslavia.
 Among other accolades, in 1981 he was awarded the Best Young Journalist prize.

 His interest in other arts has led to his directing in theatre and having two solo exhibitions in Belgrade.

 During the last six years of his life in Serbia he published four books and worked mostly on radio and television as a talk-show host, writer and producer, among other things writing and directing 24 satirical radio-plays for Radio Politika.
 He also made two TV documentaries and hosted over 150 TV shows.

 He is in Serbian Who is Who.